Simple Recipes for Weeknights

 Baked Chicken and Green Beans with Rice

-Baked Chicken and Green Beans served alongside Couscous with Chorizo, Thyme and a Spritz of Lemon
+Baked Chicken and Green Beans served alongside Chorizo Couscous

 Here’s the plan: Get some chicken breasts and some green beans.
 While the oven preheats to 400ºF season everything with salt, pepper and a touch of oil.
 Put it all onto a large pan and into the oven for 25 minutes, until the chicken is cooked through and the beans are tender.